 Requests for funding for new and existing projects will be scored separately.
-You may only submit applications for shortfall funding if there are no substantial changes in scope to your project.
-If there are substantial changes in scope to your project, it must be submitted and scored as a new project.
+You may only submit applications for shortfall funding if there are no substantial changes in scope to your project, it must be submitted and scored as a new project.

-1) How much additional funding do you need?

-- How much federal funding are you requesting from the MPO? - - What is the source of the 20% local match? - - How much funding are you requesting from other sources? -

-2) Describe the work that has been completed on this project.

-3) Describe the work that still needs to be completed and the schedule for completion of the remaining work.

-4) Have you requested shortfall funding for this project from the MPO in the past?
+- 1) How much additional funding do you need? - How much federal funding are you requesting from the MPO? - What is the source of the 20% local match? - How much funding are you requesting from other sources? - 2) Describe the work that has been completed on this project. - 3) Describe the work that still needs to be completed and the schedule for completion of the remaining work. - 4) Have you requested shortfall funding for this project from the MPO in the past?
 How many times?
-If yes, how much funding did you request and how much funding did you receive?

-5) Have there been any changes in scope to this project?
+If yes, how much funding did you request and how much funding did you receive? - 5) Have there been any changes in scope to this project?
 If so, please describe these changes to the scope of the project and how they have affected the cost of the project.